MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_ppm_idle_complete.md

 ### -field PlatformState [in]

 An index that identifies the idle state from which the platform is waking.
 The PEP previously specified the supported platform idle states in response to a <a href="/windows-hardware/drivers/ddi/pepfx/ns-pepfx-_pep_ppm_query_platform_states">PEP_NOTIFY_PPM_QUERY_PLATFORM_STATES</a> notification.
 If the PEP specified M platform idle states, valid platform-idle-state indexes range from 0 to M-1.
-If the transition from the processor idle state does not involve a transition from an platform idle state, this member will contain the value <b>PEP_PLATFORM_IDLE_STATE_NONE</b> (0xffffffff).
+If the transition from the processor idle state does not involve a transition from a platform idle state, this member will contain the value <b>PEP_PLATFORM_IDLE_STATE_NONE</b> (0xffffffff).

 ## -remarks